-If you feel hungry, try drinking fluids.
+- If you feel hungry, try drinking fluids.
 The mechanisms of hunger and thirst send similar signals to your brain, so you may actually be dehydrated when you think you’re feeling hungry.

 DripDrop allows you to relieve mild to moderate dehydration outside of a hospital setting, without the need for costly and painful IV therapy.
 Our patented formula is powerful enough to help patients suffering from dehydration caused by Ebola and cholera, but safe enough for everyday use.
 Plus, DripDrop tastes amazing and comes in a variety of flavors.

 Tackle Dehydration With DripDrop

 Now that you know the hydration definition you can manage its counterpart, dehydration, effectively.
-Watch for the signs of dehydration, including headache and extreme thirst, and spring into action quickly by taking small sips of DripDrop ORS.
+Watch for the signs of dehydration, including headache and extreme thirst, and spring into action quickly by taking small sips of DripDrop.

 When you're in a state of dehydration, no amount of water alone is enough.
 Your body needs the right balance of sodium and glucose to help you absorb fluids.
 With the precisely balanced ratio in DripDrop's patented formula, you can replenish vital electrolytes and fluids to relieve dehydration quickly.
 Plus, DripDrop supplies vitamins like zinc, potassium, and magnesium, which are essential to support your overall health.

 For cases of mild to moderate dehydration, DripDrop is a fast, effective, and great tasting remedy.
 The convenient packaging allows you to have DripDrop when you need it, where you need it.